encryption

 During World War II, the encryption process involved code tables and a machine.

-Computers., the act or practice of changing digital data into a form that cannot be read without converting it back using a unique key.
+Computers. the act or practice of changing digital data into a form that cannot be read without converting it back using a unique key.

 Though its data encryption is strong, the app has other security flaws exploited by hackers.

-Origin of encryption1
+Origin of encryption

 Example Sentences